PHBS/RM-QF/zotero.md

 * Can attach PDFs (any file).
 Free space up to 300 MB.
 * `My Library` vs `Group Libraries`: easy to share research papers among friends or with thesis advisor.
 * [Group Library: RM-F1](https://www.zotero.org/groups/2363301/phbs-rm-f1): papers to be covered in class are uploaded.
+* Can organize/classify papers by `collections`.
+One paper can belong to multiple collections.

 ## To do
 * Install Zotero (Zotero for your OS + Browser Connector): [Download](https://www.zotero.org/download/)